donconn3/excel-scroll-winner/README.md

 # excel-scroll-winner
-Link to the working version https://raffle-spinner.000webhostapp.com (Firefox only)
+Link to the working version [Raffle Spinner Link](https://raffle-spinner.000webhostapp.com) (Firefox only) Test data is available to download in the project folder.

 # Vertically-scrolling Text (Compatible with Firefox Only for now)